-Last Updated on February, 2025
+Last Updated on June, 2025

-The reason for me to piece together this content was because of the cheapskate charlie, that is my friend.
 He went through a nightmarish ordeal when his dog was hit by a car right in front of him due to an unreliable GPS dog fence he had bought from Amazon.

 Fortunately, the dog survived the incident unscathed, but it’s a stark reminder of how such incidents can happen to anyone….